krushilnaik/Quizvar/README.md

 # Possible improvements

-The red flash on the timer when the user gets a question wrong isn't very noticable.
+-  The red flash on the timer when the user gets a question wrong isn't very noticable.
 The whole component could probably be improved upon using a frontend framework with some SVGs sprinkled in.
 But I don't know SVGs (yet 👀)
+-  The leader board could be styled better